TomCools/dropwizard-websocket-jsr356-bundle/readme.md

 How does the bundle work?
 ---

-We are currently preparing to re-launch this bundle for Dropwizard 4 and this should be considered a **BETA** version.
 The baseline for this version is *Java 11*, which is also the baseline for Dropwizard 4.

 Add the maven dependency: